Spontaneous scalarization

-Scalarization models that have been considered so far typically assume that the scalar field does not couple to matter directly in a suitable choice of variables, usually called the Jordan frame, which suffices for the theory to satisfy the \WEP.
-However, as pointed out in \textcite{Coates:2016ktu}, this assumption might not be necessary because scalarization itself forces the scalar field into a trivial configuration away from a specific compact object.
-Therefore, scalarization models can be indistinguishable from \gr for what regards the \WEP for all current observations.
-It was further argued in \textcite{Coates:2016ktu} and \textcite{Franchini:2017zzx} that particular couplings to matter that do not disrupt scalarization could introduce a Higgs-like mechanism in gravity: the scalar field changes value only near compact objects, and its coupling to matter changes the properties of the Standard Model in these regions.
+Scalarization models that have been considered thus far typically assume that the scalar field does not couple to matter directly in a suitable choice of variables, usually called the Jordan frame, which suffices for the theory to satisfy the \WEP.
+However, as pointed out by \textcite{Coates:2016ktu}, this assumption might not be necessary because scalarization itself forces the scalar field into a trivial configuration away from a specific compact object.
+Therefore, scalarization models can be indistinguishable from \gr in regard to the \WEP for all current observations.
+It was further argued by \textcite{Coates:2016ktu} and \textcite{Franchini:2017zzx} that particular couplings to matter that do not disrupt scalarization could introduce a Higgs-like mechanism in gravity: the scalar field changes value only near compact objects, and its coupling to matter changes the properties of the standard model in these regions.
 This is a largely unexplored possibility.

-As was discussed in detail in Sec.~\ref{sec:other}, another important open question is whether one can generalize the scalarization mechanism to other fields.
-Doing so in a context of a theory that is free of pathologies has so far proven to be quite challenging, except perhaps for the case of spinors~\cite{Minamitsuji:2020hpl}.
+As discussed in Sec.~\ref{sec:other}, another important open question is whether one can generalize the scalarization mechanism to other fields.
+Doing so in the context of a theory that is free of pathologies has thus far proven to be challenging, except perhaps in the case of spinors~\cite{Minamitsuji:2020hpl}.
 This is in part because controlling the dynamics of the extra degree of freedom is notoriously difficult in general in gravity theories with additional vector or tensor fields~\cite{deRham:2014zqa}, and vectorization or tensorization models are no exception.